phillipadsmith/awesome-github/README.md

 - [github-secret-keeper](https://github.com/HenrikJoreteg/github-secret-keeper) - Microservice to enable GitHub login for multiple server-less applications.
 - [Ghizmo](https://github.com/jlevy/ghizmo) - A command line for GitHub, allowing access to all APIs.
 - [Hub](https://github.com/github/hub) - A command line tool that wraps git in order to extend it with extra features and commands that make working with GitHub easier
+- [github-issues-import](https://github.com/IQAndreas/github-issues-import) - A Python script that allows you to import issues and pull requests from one GitHub repository to another

 ## Novel uses of GitHub